Feature article

 AI summary

-The Government is proposing a law change to make building granny flats up to 60 sqm cheaper and easier by removing the need for building consent.
+The Government is proposing a Building Act amendment to make building granny flats up to 60 sqm cheaper and easier by removing the need for building consent.
 This aims to increase the supply of affordable housing.

 Granny flats to no longer require consent